Written by on . Last updated December 3rd, 2024.

 Nearby towns and cities

 This earthquake may have been felt in Chile .
-The closest significant population center near the earthquake is Chillán in Ñuble, Chile.
-Chillán is located 29 kilometer (18 mi) southwest of the epicenter.
-Chillán experienced an earthquake intensity (MMI Scale) of roughly IV.
-That level implies light shaking and likely no damage.
+The closest significant population center near the earthquake is Cabrero in Biobío, Chile.
+Cabrero is located 29 kilometer (18 mi) north of the epicenter.
+The intensity of shaking and damage in Cabrero is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).

-Multiple major population centers exist within 300km of the earthquake that struck today.
-Chillán is located 29 km to the north-east and experienced an intensity of IV (light shaking, likely no damage).
-Talcahuano is located 69 km to the west and experienced an intensity of III (weak shaking, probably no damage).
+Major cities near this earthquake: Chillán is located 29 km to the north-east and experienced an intensity of IV (light shaking, likely no damage).
+Talcahuano is located 70 km to the west and experienced an intensity of III (weak shaking, probably no damage).
 Concepción is located 63 km to the west and experienced an intensity of III (weak shaking, probably no damage).

 Overview of nearby places